tobiverh/MMI_put_what_where/README.md

 However, if you are a new user, here is a list of things that could be useful to know:
 - When performing speech commands: Always give a moment of silence before and after performing the command, while pressing the space-button.
 This significantly improves the `SpeechRecognizer`'s performance.
 - When giving eye gaze input: The closer to the middle of the screen you look, the worse the performance will be.
 Therefore, we recommend to look at the far corners of your screen to select a quadrant.
 The diagram below shows the accuracy of the `EyeTracker`, depending on where you are looking.
+- Check out the demo video for examples of use!
+(See top of this README)

 ![eye_tracking_results](https://github.com/tobiverh/MMI_put_what_where/assets/126837440/04598f20-5ec0-4f85-a175-dcb5f22a5de3)